Delmiro Augusto da Cruz Gouveia

-Delmiro Augusto da Cruz Gouveia, better known as Delmiro Gouveia (Ipu, Ceará, June 5 of 1863 — Pedra, October 10 1917), was a Brazilian industrialist and entrepreneur.
+Delmiro Augusto da Cruz Gouveia, better known as Delmiro Gouveia (Ipu, Ceará, June 5, 1863 — Pedra, October 10, 1917), was a Brazilian industrialist and entrepreneur.

 One of the pioneers of the industrialization of Brazil and the use of its hydroelectric potential, when he built the first hydroelectric plant in the Northeast and the second in the country, the Usina Hidrelétrica de Angiquinho, preceded only by Marmelos Hydroelectric Power Plant.

-He was also the creator of what is considered the first shopping center in Brazil, the Mercado Modelo Coelho Cintra, inaugurated on September 7 of 1899 in Recife.
+He was also the creator of what is considered the first shopping center in Brazil, the Mercado Modelo Coelho Cintra, inaugurated on September 7, 1899, in Recife.

 Early life

 He was born at Fazenda Boa Vista, in the municipality of Ipu, in Ceará, the son of Leonila Flora da Cruz Gouveia from Pernambuco and Delmiro Porfírio de Farias from Ceará.
 His family moved in 1868 to the state of Pernambuco, where he settled in the city of Goiana, moving to Recife in 1872.

 With the death of his mother, he had to start working at the age of 15, in 1878, initially as a conductor for the Brazilian Street Railways Company on the urban train, called maxambomba.
 He later became Chief of the Caxangá Station, in Recife.
 He was a dispatcher in a cotton warehouse.